BushmanLab/INSPIIRED/README.md

 [genomicHeatmapMaker](https://github.com/BushmanLab/genomicHeatmapMaker)
 [epigeneticHeatmapMaker](https://github.com/BushmanLab/EpigeneticHeatmapMaker)

-INSPIRRED is designed to run in a Linux environment and is best suited to run on a computational cluster and its
+INSPIRRED is designed to run in a Linux environment and is best suited to run on a computational cluster where its
 memory requirements are proportional to the volume of data being processed.
 When using a computational cluster,
 update INSPIRRED's configuration file to instruct it to use either the bsub or qsub job submission methods.
-A single multi-core computer may be used provided that qsub is installed in order to distribute INPIIRED's jobs
+A single, multi-core computer may be used provided that qsub is installed in order to distribute INPIIRED's jobs
 across its cores.
 Alternatively, single core computer (or multi-core machine without qsub installed) may be used
 by setting the configuration variable 'parallelize'  to 'no'.